-Landscaping, snowplowing, repairing roofs—the time and money required to maintain a house can add up in a way that surprises first-time homeowners.
+Landscaping and snowplowing and roof repairs.
+Oh my!
+The time and money required to maintain a house can add up in a way that surprises first-time homeowners.

 Utility bills are higher in a single-family home than in a condo, too, since you’re responsible for more space.